bitrise-io/devcenter/_articles/en/api/build-trigger.md

 To trigger a new build with the Bitrise API, call the `/apps/{APP-SLUG}/builds` endpoint.
 You need to specify an app slug and at least one build parameter in a JSON object:

-* a git tag or git commit hash
+* A git tag or git commit hash
-* a branch
+* A branch
-* a workflow ID
+* A workflow ID

 The JSON object must also contain a `hook_info` object with a `type` key and `bitrise` as the value of the key.